Tax Incentives: A Guide to Saving Money for U.S. Small Businesses

 Tax Credits Specific to Small Business

 - Small employer health insurance premiums credit: credit 50 percent of premiums paid for your employees’ health coverage.
-Use Form 8491 to claim this.
+Use Form 8491 for more information.

 - Small employer pension plan startup costs: there has to be at least one participant other than the owner.
 The credit is half your costs up to $1,000.
-Use Form 8881 to claim this.
+Use Form 8881 for more information.

 - Increased research activities credit: you can get 20 percent back of your research-related expenses.
-Use Form 6765 to claim this.
+Use Form 6765 for more information..

 - Family and medical leave credit.
 Includes maternity leave.
 You need to pay at least 50 percent of the employee’s normal wages.
 The credit covers up to 25 percent of the paid leave.
 It applies to the 2018 and 2019 tax years only.
-Use Form 8994 to claim this (final form may not yet be available).
+Use Form 8994 for more information.

 People also ask: